telefonicaid/fiware-orion/doc/manuals/devel/sourceCode.md

 * `connectionTreat()` is the brokers callback function for incoming connections from MHD (microhttpd).
 This callback is setup in the call to `MHD_start_daemon()` in `restStart()` in `src/lib/rest/rest.cpp` and invoked upon client request arrival (step 2 and 3).
 * As long as MHD receives payload from the client, the callback function (`connectionTreat()`) is called with a new chunk of payload (steps 4 and 5)
 * The last call to `connectionTreat()` is to inform the client callback that the entire request has been received.
 This is done by sending the data length as zero in this last callback (step 6).
-* The entire request is read so `serveFunction()` is invoked to take care of serving the request, all the way until responding to the request (step 7).
+* The entire request is read so `orion::requestServe()` is invoked to take care of serving the request, all the way until responding to the request (step 7).
 See diagram RQ-02.
 * Control is returned to MHD (step 8).

 ### Treating an incoming request